 However, it’s not common to see violence towards travelers, so long you don’t get involved in you know, drugs, go wandering about completely wasted, and show up with a gazillion dollar bills.

-As a solo female traveler, I always take the necessary precautions before & during every trip.
-Otherwise, I felt completely safe traveling alone around Flores, Lanquin, Antigua, and Panajachel!
+All in all, I felt safe traveling alone around Flores, Lanquin, Antigua, and Panajachel!